achrafBenHamou/network_coverage/README.md

 ```

 ## Data processing
 I used [data_processing.py](https://github.com/achrafBenHamou/network_coverage/blob/master/data/data_processing.py) file to do the data processing.
 The goal of this script is to find the zip code through the Lambert93 X, Y coordinates.
 and eliminate any null values that exist in the data.
 At the end, the script will produce a new csv file which contains a new zip_code column.
 so that the API can find results faster, and without sending requests every time.
-the resulting file is named: [preprocessed_data.csv](https://github.com/achrafBenHamou/network_coverage/blob/master/data/preprocessed_data.csv)
+The resulting file is named: [preprocessed_data.csv](https://github.com/achrafBenHamou/network_coverage/blob/master/data/preprocessed_data.csv).
 To run the script again, run the following commands:
 ```sh
 cd data